Ipomoea purpurea

-Ipomoea purpurea, the common morning-glory, tall morning-glory, or purple morning glory, is a species in the genus Ipomoea, native to Mexico and Central America.
+Ipomoea purpurea, the common morning-glory, tall morning-glory, or purple morning glory, is a species in the genus Ipomoea.

+It is native to Mexico and Central America, and is naturalized throughout warm temperate and subtropical regions of the world.

 Description

 Like all morning glories, the plant entwines itself around structures, growing to a height of 2–3 m tall.
 The leaves are heart-shaped and the stems are covered with brown hairs.
 The flowers are trumpet-shaped, predominantly blue to purple or white, and 3–6 cm in diameter.

 Distribution and habitat

 The plant is predisposed to moist and rich soil, but can be found growing in a wide array of soil types.

-It is naturalized throughout warm temperate and subtropical regions of the world.
-Although it is often considered a noxious weed, I. purpurea is also grown for its attractive purple and white flowers, and has many cultivars.
+Although it is often considered a noxious weed in most parts of the world where it has grown invasively, I. purpurea is also grown for its attractive purple and white flowers, and has many cultivars.
 Common cultivars include I. purpurea 'Crimson Rambler' (red-violet blossoms with white throats), 'Grandpa Ott's', 'Kniola's Black Knight', 'Star of Yelta' (blossoms in varying shades of deep purple with white or pale pink throats), and 'Milky Way' (white corolla with mauve accents).